Waelson/Data-Streaming-Processing-Application/README.md

 #### 2.1.
 Install Python Dependencies

-This project has a single dependency.
+This project has two dependencies.
 It is setting in 'requirements.txt' file.
 To install dependency use follow command:

 ```bash
 pip install r- requirements.txt